MartinvonBerg/Fotorama-Leaflet-Elevation/readme.txt

 5. Back end IT

 == Upgrade Notice ==
-No Upgrade to 0.30.0 required.
-Only if you want the new GPX-Track filtering and / or AVIF.
+No Upgrade to 0.32.0 required.
+Only if you want the new GPX-Track filtering and / or AVIF or install for the first time or want to use the Gutenberg-Block.

 == Changelog ==

+= 0.32.0 = 14.01.2025
+PHP-Bugfixes for initial installation.
+Update Gutenberg-Block.

 = 0.31.0 = 18.11.2024
 Refactor JS for Admin-GPX-Panel, Filter Multi-Sport-Tracks instead of reducing to one Track